 No list of Halloween towns would be complete without Salem, Massachusetts.
 Back in the 17th century, the infamous Salem Witch Trials resulted in the executions of 26 people accused of witchcraft.
-Every Octoer, Salem celebrates the Festival of the Dead, which honors the town’s macabre legacy and affinity for the arcane.
+Moreover, every October, Salem celebrates the Festival of the Dead, which honors the town’s macabre legacy and affinity for the arcane.
 Psychic readings, séances and graveyard tours attract nearly 500,000 tourists each year.
 The Witch Museum, the original home of Judge Jonathan Corwin, who lived during the witch trials, stands as one of the remaining buildings linked to the trials.
 Locals and tourists can attend the town’s numerous walking tours, costumed balls, firework displays, magic shows and parades.

-New Orleans, LA
+2. New Orleans, LA

-Sleepy Hollow and Tarrytown, NY
+3. Sleepy Hollow and Tarrytown, NY

 The setting of Washington Irving’s Sleepy Hollow is an essential visit for Halloween enthusiasts.
 For the entire month, Philipsburg Manor becomes a terrifying display where vampires, witches, zombies and ghosts reside, and of course the menacing Headless Horseman.
-The Horseman’s Hollow event allows visitors to test their bravery by traversing the area and its unsettling inhabitants, played by professional actors and enhanced by impressive special effects.
+Furthermore, the Horseman’s Hollow event allows visitors to test their bravery by traversing the area and its unsettling inhabitants played by professional actors and enhanced by impressive special effects.
 The event isn’t for the faint of heart.
 Young children and those who frighten easily may prefer The Great Jack O’Lantern Blaze in nearby Croton-on-Hudson, a spectacle featuring over 10,000 hand-carved jack o’lanterns, forming a variety of ghoulish exhibits illuminated by professional lighting.
 Neighboring Tarrytown offers moonlit tours of the historic Lyndhurst Castle, with spooky guides leading the way.

 Sleepy Hollow and Tarrytown can both be easily reached from White Plains, just eleven minutes away.

-Long Beach, CA
+4. Long Beach, CA

 Home to the famous RMS Queen Mary, a supposedly haunted vessel, Long Beach is another city that takes Halloween seriously.
 The Dark Harbor Event lasts for the entire month, featuring six mazes and over 200 ghosts, many of which are inspired by the spirits people claim haunt the ship.
 While this event is also not suitable for young children, Long Beach still offers plenty of fun the whole family can enjoy.
-Fore more scares, take a guided cemetery tour will be led by professional and volunteer thespians, who narrate stories about notable individuals laid to rest.
+Fore more scares, take a guided cemetery tour led by professional and volunteer thespians, who narrate stories about notable individuals laid to rest.
 Other events include costumed Halloween dances, trick-or-treat hotspots hosted by local businesses and, for canine companions, a Howl’oween Parade.